The man on the horse

 I caught myself.
 Thinking.
 Realizing, feeling

-More anger for that man on the horse
+More anger for the man on the horse

 Than compassion for the man desperate for food.